FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Why Diets Fail: The Psychology of Eating

-Overly rigid diets can trigger unhealthy behaviours such as binge eating, emotional eating, or compulsive overeating.
-They may also negatively impact metabolism and lead to nutrient deficiencies.
-From Jake Biggs’ perspective, the perfect diet is one that supports a healthy, positive relationship with food.
-It must be flexible, enjoyable, and most importantly, sustainable.
+They may negatively affect metabolism and contribute to nutrient deficiencies.
+In my clinical practice, I emphasise that the perfect diet is one that supports a healthy and positive relationship with food.
+It must be flexible, enjoyable and sustainable enough to maintain without pressure or fear.

 • Encourage balanced eating without depriving the body of essential nutrients